Understanding the CRM

 Properties

 Information about records are stored in fields called properties, which are then organized into groups.
+HubSpot provides a set of default properties for each object.
 In addition to each object’s default properties, you can store custom data by creating custom properties

 Default properties